-At Maritime, the important thing is that heads, teachers, governors and children have the confidence to give things a go – and know that failure is an opportunity to figure out a different approach, a way up.
+At Maritime, the important thing is that staff and children have the confidence to give things a go – and know that failure is an opportunity to figure out a different approach, a way up.

 We want to empower schools with the means to drive ever greater and more enjoyable outcomes for their children.
 But we also want them to learn how to use our model and craft it to fit their schools - consistency of impact without conformity in approach.
 Collaboration leads to innovation which leads to sustainable impact – now and for years to come.

 At Maritime we believe children can be leaders and entrepreneurs – and that when our students grow up and leave school and try to answer the age-old question of what to do next, they’ll have the gumption to start their own business, or put forward their own ideas at work, or take a chance on something they might otherwise think they are too young or inexperienced to try.

 Because they’ll remember they were only in primary school when they rang up that sales company to negotiate a price, set out a marketing plan for their board game, designed and published their first book, gave a cooking lesson to a room full of strangers, or spoke as the keynote speaker at a child-produced education conference in front of a room full of hundreds of parents.

 The children work in groups on separate segments of a project – from strategy to marketing to sales, etc. The learning goes across subjects, but not necessarily into every subject – that would kill the fun.
 Importantly, it is child-led – right down to the film editing on a documentary for instance.